nclowell/Scallop-OA-Project/README.md

 ## Sample Inventory

+Here is the list of populations with the number of individuals in each:
+Catalina, CA: 27
+<br>Quilcene, WA: 23
+<br>Sekiu, WA: 29
+<br>Seward, AK: 13

+At Time Zero I sampled 20% of the individuals, at Time One I sampled 40% of the individuals, and at Time Two I sampled 40% of the individuals.

 I collected tissue samples from five tissue types and stored them in RNALater:
 - ctenidia
 - gonad